adam-p/danforth-east/README.md

 How it works
 ------------

-From the user side, there are two aspects to the system: there is the publicly accessible self-registration form and there is the authorized access to direct member joining, renewal, mapping, etc.
+From the user side, there are two aspects to the system: there is the publicly accessible self-registration form and there is the authorized access to do direct member joining, renewal, mapping, etc.

-On the back end, there's some fairly simple [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete)-ish code made more complicated by the fact that instead of a local database it's talking to the Google Spreadsheets API.
+On the back end, there's some fairly simple [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)-ish code made more complicated by the fact that instead of a local database it's talking to the Google Spreadsheets API.
 There's also application logic around processing [PayPal IPNs](https://developer.paypal.com/webapps/developer/docs/classic/products/instant-payment-notification/), emailing new member and volunteeer managers, culling defunct members, and so on.

 ### Spreadsheets?